eloquent/liberator/README.md

 of an object or class that would normally be restricted by PHP.
 Essentially, this means you ignore any 'private' or 'protected' keywords.

-The most common usage of Liberator is as a tool to assist in [white-box](http://en.wikipedia.org/wiki/White-box_testing) style unit testing.
+Liberator's primary use is as a testing tool.
+Unit tests can often be simplified using a mix of partially mocked objects and Liberator.

 Liberator is based upon the [Pops](https://github.com/eloquent/pops) object proxy system.